DIY Engine Cleaning: Is Aqua Blasting Worth It?

 At Approved Engines in Suffolk, our aqua blasting service is tailored for engine reconditioning and restoration projects.
 Here’s why professional service makes a difference:

-• Precision Cleaning: We restore components without compromising surface integrity.
+• Precision Cleaning: We restore components without compromising surface integrity or tolerances, ensuring every part fits perfectly post-cleaning.

-• Speed & Efficiency: Get results faster without the trial and error of DIY.
+• Speed & Efficiency: Get results faster, with consistent quality, eliminating the trial-and-error of DIY methods.

-• Engine-Specific Knowledge: Our technicians know which parts benefit most from aqua blasting and how to prepare them.
+• Engine-Specific Knowledge: Our technicians know which parts benefit most from aqua blasting, how to prepare them, and the proper drying and degreasing techniques.

 When to Consider Aqua Blasting for Your Vehicle